 LARS_repeat = 1; % To repeat the experiment a number of times

-All four methods can be used to perform comparison and verify whether the three approaches result in similar sensitivities for the selected parameters.
-In practice, only one algorithm should be used, for e.g., when we want to use the PCE_LARS algorithm, we use the following:
+All four methods can be used to perform comparison and to verify whether the approaches result in similar sensitivities indices.
+In practice, often only a single algorithm is used (because of the computational expenses of running all algorithms can be high).
+For example, when we want to use the PCE_LARS algorithm, we use the following:

 methods = {'PCE_LARS'};